gekkom/delta-swap/README.md

 ## How to get running

-Lets start with the contract
+Lets start with the contract (If you want to build them)

 1. Ensure you have all the tools for developing Concordium smart contracts and you have set up your concordium-client
 2. ```cd contract```
 3. ```cargo concordium build --schema-base64-out "./base64_schema.b64" --out ./exchange.wasm.v1```
-4. ```concordium-client module deploy exchange.wasm.v1 --sender test --grpc-ip node.testnet.concordium.com --grpc-port 10000```
-5. Copy your deployed module address

 And now comes the frontend

 1. ```cd frontend```
-2. Paste the module address into ```src/lib/Constants.ts```
 3. ```yarn```
 4. ```yarn dev``` or ```yarn build```

+Note: By default the already deployed contract and schema is present in ```frontend/src/lib/Constants.ts```, if you modified the contract you need to replace the schema, module address and contract address with the new values

 Congrats you made it!